gstos/qpanel/README.md

 I have found easier to include Flask-Themes as part of this project, since it needed some changes to make it work with Flask>=2.0.

-I am not maintaining this project, so please feel free to fork it as you wish and contribute.
+I am planning to maintaining this project for the longer term, so please feel free to fork it as you wish and contribute.

+# Original documentation
+PLEASE BE AWARE THAT CHANGES WERE NOT REFLECTED HERE YET.
+CHECK THE CHANGELOG FOR THE UPDATES.

 ## Overview